-If an employee has any questions regarding the interpretation of any Personnel Policy Statements and how these apply to him/her, please contact Employee Relations immediately.
+If an employee has any questions regarding the interpretation of any HR Policy Statements and how these apply to him/her, please contact Employee Relations immediately.

-Remember the Personnel Policy approved by the President and Cabinet on April 23, 1996 included revisions to past practices and application/implementations of local and federal laws enacted since the previous Personnel Policy in 1974.
+Remember the HR Policy approved by the President and Cabinet on April 23, 1996 included revisions to past practices and application/implementations of local and federal laws enacted since the previous HR Policy in 1974.

 This Policy is intended to assist and enable all employees of the University of the Virgin Islands to understand what their rights and privileges are under the law.